-CAMBRIA COMMUNITY HEALTHCARE DISTRICT MANAGEMENT'S DISCUSSION AND ANALYSIS JUNE 30, 2022
+CAMBRIA COMMUNITY HEALTHCARE DISTRICT MANAGEMENT'S DISCUSSION AND ANALYSIS JUNE 30, 2024

-As management of the Cambria Community Healthcare District ("District"), we offer readers of the District's financial statements this narrative overview and analysis of the financial activities of the District for fiscal year ended June 30, 2022.
-We encourage readers to consider the information presented here in conjunction with the District's financial statements, which immediately follow this section.
+As the management of the Cambria Community Healthcare District ("District"), we provide this narrative overview and analysis of the District's financial activities for the fiscal year ending June 30, 2024.
+We encourage readers to review this information alongside the District's financial statements, which follow this section.